 - testing before release

 The final test run is performed for the release version of the app before transferring it to the client to check whether the important features function smoothly, prove the stability of new functionality and confirm that the latest code changes have made no negative impact upon the already existing features.
-At this stage, there is no time for detailed testing of every element, we use scenario tests to completely cover the user journey.
+At this prod, there is no time for detailed testing of every element, we use scenario tests to completely cover the user journey.

 After successful test completion, we perform migration to check whether the previous version placed in stores is correctly updated with the new version.